FOR AGES 3 YEARS TO 18 YEARS

 The stilt sandpiper belongs to the order Charadriiformes, family Scolopacidae, and genus Calidris.

-According to the Cornell Lab of Ornithology, hunting has an effect on the populations and habitat of North American stilt sandpipers.
+According to the Cornell Lab of Ornithology, hunting affects the populations and habitat of North American stilt sandpipers.
 The Cornell Lab of Ornithology also states that the foraging territory of these birds may extend up to 5 miles (8 km) from their incubation site.

 Another bird species that is similar to stilt sandpiper birds are lesser yellowlegs.
 Lesser yellowlegs are a bird species also belonging to the shorebird family.
 The stilt sandpiper's 'tu-tu' flight song is similar to that of the yellowlegs.